hmtabernero/StePar/README.md

 	./runstar.sh MyStar

-Wait for a little while, then check StePar_results when it is done.
+Wait for a little while, then check StePar_results when it is done, the columns are already written for you.
 There will be one line for each StePar iteration (by default 2).

 Enjoy!
 Drop me a line if you need help.